thompsonjosk/CLAS12_Lambda_resolution_REU_2023/README.md

 I did it as a deep artifical neural network in Python with TensorFlow and Keras.
 It might work better using the ResNet architecture.

 It is somewhat limited running on a CPU since the reconstructed / Monte Carlo matching algorithm takes up a lot of computational power.
 It is probably limited to about a couple hundred thousand .hipo events on CPU.
 It would be good to run it on a GPU with higher amounts of training data.

+'Machine Learning Framework' is the main file to work with that has everything in it.
+The other files are less necessary but had a few results and plots that might be worth looking at.

+Contact jthompson10@tulane.edu with questions.